jimohabdol/circleci-demo-javascript-express/README.md

 We use babel to transpile code in both server and client with `stage-0` plugin.
 So, you can use both ES6 and experimental ES7 features.

 ### Docker
-There are docker configurations for both development and production.
+Both development and production docker configurations are available.

 To run docker for development,
 ```